 A Lens, Not Legalism

-Seen this way, every command is an expression of one of two loves:
+Seen this way, every command is an expression of the two loves:

 How to Use This List